Denys Wilkinson Building: Overview

 The building houses the astrophysics and particle physics sub-departments of the Department of Physics at Oxford University, plus the undergraduate teaching laboratories.
 It was originally built for the then Department of Nuclear Physics and named the Nuclear Physics Laboratory.
+From 1988, the building was known as the Nuclear and Astrophysics Laboratory (NAPL) after the (Sub-)Department of Astrophysics moved from the University Observatory in the Science Area.
 In 2001, the building was renamed as the Denys Wilkinson Building, in honour of the British nuclear physicist Sir Denys Wilkinson (1922–2016), who was involved in its original creation.

 The building is located on the corner of Banbury Road to the west and Keble Road to the south.
 To the north is the tall Thom Building of Oxford University's Department of Engineering Science, also built in the 1960s.
 It forms part of the Keble Road Triangle.
 Attached is a large and distinctive fan-shaped superstructure that was built to house a Van de Graaff generator.
 Nikolaus Pevsner commented that this marked "the arrival of the 'New Brutalism' in Oxford".